-This section summarizes what has been added to and removed from MySQL 5.5.
+This section summarizes what has been added to, deprecated in, and removed from MySQL 5.5.

 The following features have been added to MySQL 5.5:

 MySQL Enterprise Thread Pool.
 The default thread-handling model in MySQL Server executes statements using one thread per client connection.
 As more clients connect to the server and execute statements, overall performance degrades.
 As of MySQL 5.5.16, MySQL Enterprise Edition distributions include a thread pool plugin that provides an alternative thread-handling model designed to reduce overhead and improve performance.
 The plugin implements a thread pool that increases server performance by efficiently managing statement execution threads for large numbers of client connections.
 For more information, see Section 5.5.3, “MySQL Enterprise Thread Pool”.